phalcon/documentation/docs/controllers.md

 }
 ```

-!!! warning "NOTE"
+> **NOTE**: Note that `onConstruct()` is executed even if the action to be executed does not exist in the controller or the user does not have access to it (assuming custom access control is implemented in the application).

-    Note that `onConstruct()` is executed even if the action to be executed does not exist in the controller or the user does not have access to it (assuming custom access control is implemented in the application).
+{: .alert .alert-warning }

 ## Dispatch Loop
-The dispatch loop will be executed within the [Dispatcher][dispatcher] until there are no actions left to be executed.
+The dispatch loop will be executed within the [Dispatcher](dispatcher.md) until there are no actions left to be executed.
 In the examples above we showed code in only one action, which will be executed with the appropriate request.

-We can utilize the [Dispatcher][dispatcher] object to forward the request to a different module, controller or action, thus creating a more complex flow of operations in the dispatch loop.
+We can utilize the [Dispatcher](dispatcher.md) object to forward the request to a different module, controller or action, thus creating a more complex flow of operations in the dispatch loop.

 ```php
 <?php